keysmet/keysmet-doc/api.md

 ### `time()`

-Return time in milliseconds since script started, or last time `resetTime` was called.
+Returns time since script started (in milliseconds), or last time `resetTime` was called.

 ```lua
 if time() > 20 * 1000 then